moble/SphericalFunctions.jl/docs/src/index.md

 [`FastTransforms.jl`](https://JuliaApproximation.github.io/JuliaApproximation/FastTransforms.jl/),
 [`FastSphericalHarmonics.jl`](https://eschnett.github.io/FastSphericalHarmonics.jl/), and [this
 package](https://github.com/Jutho/WignerSymbols.jl).
-However, I need support for higher-precision numbers — even at the cost of speed — which is what this package provides.
+However, I need support for higher-precision numbers — even at the cost of some speed — which is what this package provides.

 ## Contents